-If you are logging in using a phone, you may need to drag down your browser window to see the URL of a webpage.
+If you are logging in using a phone, you may need to drag down your browser window to see the URL of the login page.
 Just remember the phrase "Don't be a clown; pull down."
-You may also need to rotate your phone to see enough of the URL.
+You may also need to rotate your phone to see enough of the URL to tell whether it is legitimate.
 Get into the habit of always doing so.

 The first characteristic of a legitimate Amherst login page is the lock icon and the https: prefix(1).
 If the URL of the login page doesn't have the lock or only uses the http: prefix, do not enter your username and password.

 Next you need to examine the text between the double slash marks and the first single slash mark(2).
 The text in this area can vary, but what cannot vary is the last item before the first single slash: It must be ".amherst.edu"(3) and nothing else.